Color

 Brand guidelines often include color palette definitions, ranging from one or two colors to entire palettes.
 Often, these colors are given names with specific meaning to the brand.

-may be aliased as palette
+with may be aliased as palette.

 Color Theme

-is to provide color values for a key set of semantic theme fields.
+While brand guidelines might provide a set of unique colors, the goal of color is to provide color values for a key set of semantic theme fields.
 These fields follow Bootstrap conventions closely but are universal and are easily mapped to any themable output format.

 Inspiration